-Location: Tallinn, Estonia (15-18 August) & Helsinki, Finland (19th August)
+Location: Tallinn, Estonia (14-17 August)

-Credits: 6 ECTS
+ECTS Credits: 6 ECTS

-Combining our diverse business, economic, policy and management perspectives offered by the summer school’s distinguished faculty, lecturers, and speakers will provide fundamental ingredients for generating new ideas.
+Combining our diverse business, economic, policy, and management perspectives offered by the summer school’s distinguished faculty, lecturers, and speakers will provide fundamental ingredients for generating new ideas.
 We are well on our way to making this event a summer tradition at EBS, providing a platform for future leaders to gather at EBS and turn their ideas into reality.

 The summer school has a strong critical thinking and analytical component.
 To graduate, its participants develop a capstone project on a topic of their choosing within the parameters of the issues discussed during the program.
 Those that complete the summer school and their capstone project receive 6 graduate-level ECTS credits.

 Special attention will be given to engaging women and minorities historically underrepresented in global business, especially in top leadership roles.
 We will take various site visits (last year’s program included a visit to a startup incubator, a tour of Old Town Tallinn and the Estonian parliament, and a museum trip).